Whistleblower Claims In Southern California

 California and federal laws protect the rights and well-being of employees who speak out against their employers.
 Employees who report misconduct within their workplace to their employer or to outside entities, including government agencies, have certain rights that protect them from employer retaliation.
 At Diefer Law Group, P.C., our team of Southern California employment attorneys works collectively to guide employees through the process of filing a whistleblower claim.

-Whistleblower claims can involve disclosure of any of the following:
+Whistleblower claims can involve the disclosure of any of the following:

 - Corporate fraud